tubone24/tubone24/README.md

 I'm tubone.

-I'm a Software and Infrastructure developer with over 4+ years and the latest trying to tech lead with engineering teams.
+I'm a Software and Infrastructure developer with over 4+ years, and I've been leading some engineering teams in recent years.
 Expert at AWS by using Server-less architecture.

 And also, I'm an amateur DTM composer and Guitarist (collaborating with [chocoholic](https://chocoholic.stores.jp/)).